MultiSafepay/docs/content/developer/wrappers/fastcheckout-android/manual.md

     - /integrations/fastcheckout-android/manual/
 ---

-### Introduction

 As an integrator, you only need to provide a valid MSP transaction identifier or create a transaction.
 The FastCheckout SDK leverages the checkout process for you, providing notifications for all possible outcomes (success, pending, cancelled, etc.) once it completes a transaction.
 The checkout process flow includes:

-* Shipping details:
+- Shipping details:
-    * Preferred shipping details
+    - Preferred shipping details
-    * Add shipping details
+    - Add shipping details
-* Payment methods:
+- Payment methods:
-    * Preferred payment methods
+    - Preferred payment methods
-    * Add payment methods
+    - Add payment methods
-    * Gift cards
+    - Gift cards
-* Confirmation details
+- Confirmation details

-#### Additional details
+#### Features

-The FastCheckout SDK provides the additional following features:
+The FastCheckout SDK provides the following additional features:

-* Authentication into FastCheckout:
-    * It provides secure sign-up/login functionality
-* Check orders:
+- Secure sign up and sign in functionality
-    * Open seamless support tickets to related orders
+- Open seamless support tickets to related orders
-* Support orders:
-    * Easily open a support ticket related to an order
-* Edit payment information:
-    * List and edit user’s stored payment details
+- List and edit users' stored payment details
-* Manage shipping addresses:
-    * List, add and edit shipping information
+- List, add, and edit shipping information

-For more information, see the documentation inside the SDK, which contains all classes, methods, common troubleshooting and more details.
+For more information, see the documentation in the SDK, which contains all classes, methods, and troubleshooting.

-To learn more about creating, updating and retrieving orders, see API reference - [Orders](https://docs.multisafepay.com/api/#orders).
+To learn more about creating, updating and retrieving orders, see the [API reference](https://api-docs.multisafepay.com/reference/introduction).

-#### Advanced Setup
+#### Advanced setup
-The SDK has two environments on which it operates, LIVE, the default environment, and TEST.
-You might want to use the TEST environment to test your integration before releasing your App.
-No real transaction is performed in TEST environment.
+The SDK operates in two environments: live (default) and test (no real transactions processed).
+We recommend testing your integration before releasing your app.

-Check the example below to see how you can setup the environment you want to use.
+For how to set up each environment, see the example below.

 ### Requirements

-* Android Studio 3 and up
+- Android Studio version 3 or higher
-* Android version 4.4 and up
+- Android version 4.4 or higher
-* Java or Kotlin
+- Java or Kotlin

 ### Installation

-First you have to access into your Back Office and get a valid [API key](/glossaries/multisafepay-glossary/#api-key) (_Settings_ > _Website Settings_).

-Once you have your valid API key, you can get the SDK on our [GitHub repository](https://github.com/MultiSafepay/fastcheckout-android-sdk)
+1. Copy your [API key](/account/site-id-api-key-secure-code/) to get the SDK from our [GitHub repository](https://github.com/MultiSafepay/fastcheckout-android-sdk).

-Add the msp-android-sdk-release.aar as an embedded framework into your project.
-The next steps will guide you through the process:
+2. Add the msp-android-sdk-release.aar as an embedded framework into your project.

-1. Add the msp-android-sdk-release.aar into your library’s /lib folder.
+3. Add the msp-android-sdk-release.aar into your library’s /lib folder.
-2. In your build.gradle (Module.app) inside of the dependencies script add the following
+4. In your build.gradle (Module.app) in the dependencies script, add the following:

    ```gradle
    implementation(name: 'msp-android-sdk-release', ext: 'aar')